 It just so worked out that my birthday fell on a Saturday last summer, and as soon as I realized this, I decided to take a weekend trip somewhere.
 I picked Mackinac Island, one of my favorite places in my home state.
 I went there regularly with my family when I was growing up, but I had somehow managed to go eight whole years without visiting, and I was super excited to see it again.
 Summer on Mackinac Island is perfect and there’s something for all ages and interests.

-Mackinac is a little island in Lake Huron between the Upper and Lower Peninsulas.
+Mackinac Island is a little island in Lake Huron between Michigan’s Upper and Lower Peninsulas.
 No cars (except emergency vehicles) are allowed on the island, and it gives it a charming, old-fashioned atmosphere.
 Fun fact: it was the US’ second National Park, after Yellowstone, though it is no longer part of the National Park system.
 Bikes and horses are the preferred methods of transportation during the summer, so we borrowed my parents’ SUV and bike rack to haul our gear Up North (yes, that’s a proper noun in these parts) and hit the road for the weekend.

 Hotels on the island and in the closest cities (Mackinaw City in the Lower Peninsula and St. Ignace in the Upper) are crazy expensive for summer weekends.
 The Holiday Inn Express in St. Ignace (I’ve found that the hotels on the UP side are slightly cheaper) was going for almost $500/night when I was trying to make reservations six months in advance.
 Instead, I opted to stay at Straits State Park, a gorgeous campground right at the base of the Mackinac Bridge and we took a ferry over first thing in the morning.
+Ferry service operates from both Mackinaw City in the Lower Peninsula and St. Ignace in the Upper Peninsula.

 Riding the Lake Shore Road

-After taking our share of pictures, we climbed back down the stairs and continued on our bikes.
+After taking our share of pictures, we climbed back down the stairs and continued our bike journey.
 We soon came across tons of little rock piles that people had built along the rocky shores – the only thing that could make the island better would be sandy beaches instead of the rocks.
-I don’t know when making these towers became a thing, but they were EVERYWHERE and I hadn’t seen anything like that on my last visit eight years earlier.
+I don’t know when making these towers became a thing, but they were everywhere and I hadn’t seen anything like that on my last visit eight years earlier.
 After about a mile of passing tower after tower, we decided to try building one ourselves to see what the big deal was.

 We were not very good at it.
 We had a chance at greatness because we found a perfect, flat stone to level it off after piling a few rocks up, but I sort of cracked it in half when I put the next rock on top of it.
 Oops.